 Sentiment analysis includes a process called keyword spotting that includes developing a list of keywords that relate to a certain sentiment.
 These words, known as affect words, are usually positive or negative adjectives because such words can be strong indicators of sentiment.

-Fraud examiners search for affect words in employee emails or other communications as part of their fraud detection procedures.
-For example, a fraud examiner might receive a clue that a manager is manipulating his division’s reported sales to meet company quotas.
-In evaluating the merit of the clue, the examiner might run a list of keywords —flexible, unreasonable, temporary and worried — against the alleged party’s emails and, if there are positive results investigate the issues further.
+Fraud examiners search to affect words in employee emails or other communications as part of their fraud detection procedures.
+For example, a fraud examiner might receive a clue that a manager is manipulating his division's reported sales to meet company quotas.
+In evaluating the merit of the clue, the examiner might run a list of keywords —flexible, unreasonable, temporary and worried — against the alleged party's emails and, if there are positive results investigate the issues further.

 Sentiment analysis using negative keywords can also identify potentially discontented employees.
 Fraud examiners can identify cautionary signs of fraud by searching for negative keywords.
 When preparing a keyword list, fraud examiners should include swear and slang words because these can carry strong emotion.
 Fraudsters might also use acronyms in attempts to hide their fraud schemes.

 While sentiment analysis is a great analytical tool, some cautions must be taken with its use.
 As with all investigative techniques, fraud examiners should gather complete evidence before coming to conclusions.